sharadregoti/tyk-docs/tyk-docs/content/api-management/manage-apis/deploy-apis/deploy-apis-overview.md

 ## Tyk Sync

 Tyk Sync enables declarative API management and GitOps.
-With Tyk Sync, you can manage APIs and Policies in a transportable format, which can be version controlled using Git.
+With Tyk Sync, you can manage API configurations in a transportable format, which can be version controlled using Git.
 This approach allows you to achieve automation in the API deployment process and maintain a source of truth for API configurations.
-By setting up a CI/CD pipeline, changes made in Git trigger the reload of configurations in Tyk Dashboard or Gateway.
+By setting up a CI/CD pipeline, changes made in Git trigger the reload of configurations in Tyk Dashboard.

 Usage: Recommended for organizations looking to implement GitOps in API management and have portable API and Policy configurations.